Jsparrow/jsparrow.github.io/docs/rules/replace-stream-collect-by-to-list.md

 ## Description

-Java 16 introduced a new method [`Stream.toList()`](https://docs.oracle.com/en/java/javase/16/docs/api/java.base/java/util/stream/Stream.html#toList()) to convert a stream into a list.
+Java 16 introduced [`Stream.toList()`](https://docs.oracle.com/en/java/javase/16/docs/api/java.base/java/util/stream/Stream.html#toList()) as a shorthand method for converting a Stream into an unmodifiable List.

-This rule replaces invocations of [`Stream.collect​(Collector)`](https://docs.oracle.com/en/java/javase/16/docs/api/java.base/java/util/stream/Stream.html#collect(java.util.stream.Collector)) by invocations of the new method described above if the argument passed to the `collect` invocation is a list collector retrieved by the invocation of [`Collectors.toList()`](https://docs.oracle.com/en/java/javase/16/docs/api/java.base/java/util/stream/Collectors.html#toList()) or [`Collectors.toUnmodifiableList()`](https://docs.oracle.com/en/java/javase/16/docs/api/java.base/java/util/stream/Collectors.html#toUnmodifiableList()).
+This rule replaces invocations of `collect(Collectors.toUnmodifiableList())` on a stream by the new method `stream.toList()`.
+In case `Collectors.toList()` is used as a collector, the rule makes additional verifications whether the generated list is modified by the context or not.
+In the latter case, invocations of `collect(Collectors.toList())` on streams are also replaced by invocations of `toList()`.

-Thus code is simplified and readability is improved.
+Thus the code is simplified and readability is improved.

 ::: warning Requirements
 * Java 16